Topics on this page

 - You have a child.

-- An emergency (an emergency means any delay to obtain consent from someone else will harm your health)
+- An emergency occurs (an emergency means any delay to obtain consent from someone else will harm your health).

 - You want specific treatment or advice about: drug abuse, alcoholism, sexually-transmitted diseases, pregnancy, contraception (other than sterilization).

-- You need a physical exam to obtain evidence of an alleged rape or sexual offense, or
+- You need a physical exam to obtain evidence of an alleged rape or sexual offense.

 - You need an initial medical screening and physical exam after being admitted into a detention center.

-- Even if you object, physicians, psychologists, or medical staff may provide your parents (or a parent's spouse), your guardians, or your custodians with information about the treatment.
-However, certain types of treatment regarding abortion may not be shared.
+Even if you object, physicians, psychologists, or medical staff may provide your parents (or a parent's spouse), your guardians, or your custodians with information about the treatment.
+Whether or not your physician, psychologist, or other medical staff share this information is left to their discretion.
+However, information about an abortion may not be shared.